 What our students and graduates say

-- Up to 1400 hours of hands-on patient experience in the full spectrum of clinical settings
+- Gain over 1200 hours of hands-on, patient experience in the full spectrum of clinical settings.

-- Work with elite athletes and professional sportspeople in the advanced testing and training facilities at the Bond Institute of Health and Sport
+- Work with a variety of clinical and athletic populations in the advanced testing and training facilities at the Bond Institute of Health and Sport.

-- Opportunity to engage in ground-breaking research projects
+- Opportunity to engage in innovative and clinical research projects.

 - Pathway to Bond’s Medical Program